opensearch-project/project-website/_posts/2025-10-24-Making-Search-Smarter-System-Generated-Search-Pipelines.markdown

 }
 ```

 We recommend that you add a validation step to check whether a custom system-generated processor factory is enabled when a search request contains a parameter that would trigger that processor.
-This ensures that you receive clear error message about which factory is required, rather than having the request silently do nothing.
+This ensures that you receive a clear error message about which factory is required rather than having the request silently do nothing.

-Use the following function, defined in the `SearchPipelineService`, to check if a certain factory is enabled:
+Use the following function, defined in the `SearchPipelineService`, to check whether a certain factory is enabled:

 ```java
 public boolean isSystemGeneratedFactoryEnabled(String factoryName) {